chroot/f5-ansible-examples/README.md

 I'll attempt to break down each one of these items in the roles below.
 One important item though, because the network equipment requires everything run locally you need to provide connection information per-task.
 I hate this.</br>
-Vecause of this I used the *all* group_vars.
+Because of this I used the *all* group_vars.
 This gave me access to the F5 login and IP data.
 So if you can't connect check there and *PLEASE* use *ansible vault* to protect that file when in production.

 .</br>
 ├── ad-hoc</br>